oconnor0/BeaconRoad/CoreRules.md

 **Exemplar.** Increase one of your attribute ratings by 1.

 **Seasoned.** You may take a special ability from a different archetype.
+This special ability may be taken 3 times.

 ## Rogue